harigopal/blog.harigopal.in/_drafts/application-state-in-reasonreact.md

 <script src="https://gist.github.com/harigopal/978e4e5b08431bb420fdb7a9896ada12.js"></script>

 When the `TodoItem` component uses the prop `appSend`, it passes an action `TodoApp.ToggleItem`.
-To correctly resolve the it as `type action`, we need to explicity mention the namespace - the shared module `TodoApp`.
+To correctly resolve the it as `type action`, we need to explicity mention the namespace &mdash; the shared module `TodoApp`.
 Since all components need access to the type definition of _state_ and all possible _actions_, they [must be placed in this separate shared module](https://github.com/harigopal/react-re-exp/blob/master/src/TodoApp.re).

 My first attempt at implementing this pattern kept the types _state_ and _action_ in the root component module.
 However, that just led to a circular dependency issue: `App -> child -> App`, blocking compilation.
 Extracting shared code to a different module fixed this.

 That's pretty much it.
 Notice how there are no callback functions anywhere?
-Except for `appSend`, that is. ^_^

 ## Advantages, and a few caveats